 Could this have been prevented?
 The answer is yes!
 But what steps should have been taken to ensure that the vulnerability did not exist in the first place?

 To enable clients to prevent these kinds of exploits and vulnerabilities, IBM provides a comprehensive Application Security Testing portfolio.
 IBM Security AppScan scans source code and Web applications for vulnerabilities.
 It reports on known issues, giving advice on how to repair them and how to prevent them from being exploited.
-The video below shows how XSS Analyzer, a feature of IBM Security AppScan, optimizes the success of the scan.

 Do I Need to Install It All On-Premises?